wlandau/drake.hasty/README.md

 options(clustermq.scheduler = "multicore")

 make(config = config)
+#> Warning: `drake` can indeed accept a custom scheduler function for the
+#> `parallelism` argument of `make()` but this is only for the sake of
+#> experimentation and graceful deprecation.
+Your own custom schedulers may
+#> cause surprising errors.
+Use at your own risk.
 #> Warning: Hasty mode THROWS AWAY REPRODUCIBILITY to gain speed.
 #> drake's scientific claims at
 #>   https://ropensci.github.io/drake/#reproducibility-with-confidence